George Pickett: Relief controversy

 In Longstreet's final report, he makes no mention of Pickett or his division.
 Nor does Longstreet mention any other officer being in charge of the unit, nor Pickett commanded the men remaining in his division and reported to Longstreet.
 These men surrendered with Pickett at Appomattox.
 Regarding Pickett and his division, no source can be produced which asserts anything otherwise.

 Appomattox

 On April 9, Pickett commanded his remaining troops in the Battle of Appomattox Courthouse, forming up in the final battle line of the Army of Northern Virginia.
 He surrendered with Lee's army and was paroled at Appomattox Court House on April 12, 1865.

-A legend told by Pickett's widow stated that when the Union Army marched into Richmond, she received a surprise visitor.
-He acted graciously and inquired whether he had found the Pickett house.
-Abraham Lincoln himself, the story goes, had come to determine the fate of an old acquaintance before the wars, and Sallie, astonished, admitted she was his wife and held out her infant for the president to cradle.
+A legend told by Pickett's widow stated that when the Union Army marched into Richmond, President Abraham Lincoln came with it and visited the Pickett house.
+Allegedly he had come to determine the fate of an old acquaintance from before the war, and Sallie, astonished, admitted she was Pickett's wife and held out her infant for the president to cradle.
 Lincoln historian Gerald J. Prokopowicz has called this story a "fantasy".